 - Costume Fees are announced early in the school year

 - Includes one Stage Rehearsal and one Dress Rehearsal

 Performances and Events

-We do have several performances scheduled throughout the year (Fall Hoe-Down, Winter Daddy Dance Day, Spring Recital, and Summer Peach Festival Parade).
+We have several performances scheduled throughout the year (Winter Nutcracker Performance, Winter Royal Princess Ball, Spring Recital, and Summer Camp Performances).
 Please understand that these performances are optional and are not mandatory.
 No child will be forced to perform or be excluded from class if she chooses not to perform.
 If your child is uncomfortable performing in front of an audience, please let us know and we will make arrangements to their needs.
 Our classes is a celebration of dance and what it means to be a girl.
 For some girls, dance class itself is where they are most comfortable performing – and that is perfectly fine.